alexgrigoras/scenario-generation/README.md

 $$

 where $(i^*, \ell^*)$ represent the optimal starting index and length of the profit window.
 This search uses techniques from dynamic programming and penalized optimization [[Dynamic Programming and Optimal Control](http://athenasc.com/dpbook.html)][[Using penalized contrasts for change-point](https://www.sciencedirect.com/science/article/abs/pii/S0165168405000381)].

-The steps for each scenario are as follows:
-1. Evaluate candidate windows;
-2. Compute generalized penalized scores;
-3. Select the highest scoring window;
-4. Identify overall best scenario-window combination.

 ## 4. EXPERIEMENTS